apache/activemq-website/src/virtual-threads.md

 To enable Virtual Threads in ActiveMQ 6.x (and higher)

+1. Checkout activemq source code from git
+2. Build using JDK 21 (Virtual Thread support will be added automatically)
+3. Edit conf/activemq.xml

     <broker ... virtualThreadTeaskRunner="true" .. >

+4. Run ActiveMQ and confirm with the following log message:

+    INFO | VirtualThreadExecutor initialized name:ActiveMQ BrokerService[localhost] Task

+NOTE: The log message may be removed in the future

 ### ActiveMQ Virtual Thread Implementation Progress